 Want to learn how to lead innovation, build thriving startups, create winning teams, strong communities, and better lives?
-Dr. Kylie King recommends podcasts and books to help you develop an entrepreneurial mindset.
+Dr. Kylie King, Assistant Professor of Business and Entrepreneurship, recommends six of her favorite podcasts and books to help you start developing an entrepreneurial mindset.

 You don’t need to have launched a company to possess an entrepreneurial mindset.
 Entrepreneurial thinking can be applied far beyond business and into most things we do.
 It involves creativity, risk taking, planning for failure, managing resources, and confidence.
 It means you can see and create opportunities, activate ideas, and become a collaborative leader.
 In the Stiller School of Business, we teach our students how to develop these skills so they can take their vision and ambition to create anything—from a startup to a thriving new division in an existing company.
 Our students graduate ready to play an integral role in any organization—or to build their own.